Rhinemann/mage-hack/src/chapters/Factions.typ

 #show: chapter.with(chapter_name: "Factions")
 Choose one of the factions described in the following pages to define your character's alliances and their place among their fellow mages.
-A faction grants your character a signature asset, one or more specialities, and access to a specialized list of faction SFX.
+A faction grants your character a signature asset, one or more specialities, and access to a list of faction SFX that your character can acquire more easily than general SFX.

 Though a faction does not grant a free SFX, during character creation you can use the bonus enhancement all PCs receive to gain one of your faction SFX.

 == Traditions
 // TODO (Description goes here.)